-Water quality in the Southern California Bight (SCB) is impacted by seasonally variable river runoff.
-The runoff is a primary source of contaminants that can negatively impact human and ecosystem health and productivity (Ackerman and Weisberg 2003, Bay et al. 2003, Noble et al. 2003, Schiff and Bay 2003, Reeves et al. 2004).
-Winter rainstorm events lead to episodic peaks in runoff, often resulting in high near-shore bacterial counts that can force closures of recreational beaches due to associated human health risks (Cabelli et al. 1982, Haile et al. 1999).
-Strong rainstorms are especially hazardous, because the concentration of bacteria in stormwater increases with increasing rainstorm intensity (Reeves et al. 2004).
-Intensive stormwater discharge after rainstorms produce plumes that are easily distinguished from ambient marine waters by their high concentration of suspended matter, which changes the color of the ocean surface (Mertes et al. 1998, Sathyendranath 2000, Mertes and Warrick 2001).
-The movement and persistence of plumes may be influenced by a variety of factors, such as wind and ocean circulation, as well as the volume, timing, and intensity of stormwater discharge.
-Knowledge of the factors influencing and regulating plume dynamics is important to coastal managers, who are responsible for short-term management and long-term policy decisions to protect water quality and human health for the millions of residents who annually use Southern California beaches and coastal waters.
+Water quality in the Southern California Bight (SCB; Fig. 1) is impacted by seasonally variable river runoff.
+The runoff is a primary source of contaminants that can negatively impact human and ecosystem health and productivity (Ackerman & Weisberg, 2003; Bay et al., 2003; Noble et al., 2003; Reeves et al., 2004; Schiff & Bay, 2003).
+Winter rainstorm events lead to episodic peaks in runoff, often resulting in high near-shore bacterial counts that can force closures of recreational beaches due to associated human health risks (Cabelli et al., 1982; Haile et al., 1999).
+Strong rainstorms are especially hazardous, because the concentration of bacteria in storm water increases with increasing rainstorm intensity (Reeves et al., 2004).

+Intensive storm water discharge after rainstorms produce plumes that are easily distinguished from ambient marine waters by their high concentration of suspended matter that changes the color of the ocean surface (Mertes et al., 1998; Mertes & Warrick, 2001; Sathyendranath, 2000).
+The movement and persistence of plumes may be influenced by a variety of factors, such as wind and ocean circulation, as well as the volume, timing and intensity of storm water discharge.
+Knowledge of the factors influencing and regulating plume dynamics is important for coastal managers, who are responsible for short-term management and long-term policy decisions to protect water quality and human health for the millions of residents who annually use southern California beaches and coastal waters.